girishji/vimcomplete/README.md

-# vimcomplete
+# VimComplete

-A lightweight async autocompletion plugin written in vim9script.
+A lightweight async autocompletion plugin for Vim, written in vim9script.

 ## Features